Gildas: De Excidio et Conquestu Britanniae

 The work is a sermon in three parts condemning the acts of his contemporaries, both secular and religious.
 The first part consists of Gildas' explanation for his work and a brief narrative of Roman Britain from its conquest under the Principate to Gildas' time.
 He describes the doings of the Romans and the Groans of the Britons, in which the Britons make one last request for military aid from the departed Roman military.
 He excoriates his fellow Britons for their sins, while at the same time lauding heroes such as Ambrosius Aurelianus, whom he is the first to describe as a leader of the resistance to the Saxons.
 He mentions the victory at the Battle of Mons Badonicus, a feat attributed to King Arthur in later texts, though Gildas does not mention who led the battle.

-Part two consists of a condemnation of five British kings, Constantine, Aurelius Conanus, Vortiporius, Cuneglas, and Maelgwn.
+Part two consists of a condemnation of five British kings, Constantine, Aurelius Conanus, Vortiporius, Cuneglasus, and Maelgwn.
 As it is the only contemporary information about them, it is of particular interest to scholars of British history.
 Part three is a similar attack on the clergy of the time.

-The works of Gildas, including the Excidio, can be found in volume 69 of the Patrologia Latina.
+David Dumville has severely criticised Mommsen's critical edition of 1894, but it is still preferred by the scholar Michael Winterbottom as the basis for his translation pending a new analysis.

 De Excidio was usually dated to the 540s, but the historian Guy Halsall inclines to an "early Gildas" c.
 490. Cambridge historian Karen George offered a date range of c.
 510–530 AD.
+Gildas states that he was 44 when he wrote the work.